 Fischer’s Lovebirds make great pets, and they are even better in pairs.
 If you have two of them, they will likely need little else and will be very happy as long as they get plenty of time out of the cage.
-Single birds are a little more work but also make great companions with a long lifespan of twenty years or more with very few trips to the vet.
+Single birds are a little more work but also make great companions with a long lifespan of 20 years or more with very few trips to the vet.
 They don’t learn words or mimic sounds, but their chatter is soft and pleasing, and there are no loud squawks and screeches that their larger cousins make.

 We hope you enjoyed reading over our look into these fascinating birds and found the answers you needed.
 If we have convinced you to make a new addition to your home, please share this guide to Fischer’s Lovebird on Facebook and Twitter.

-Featured Image Credit: Danita Delimont, Shutterstock
+Featured Image Credit by Danita Delimont, Shutterstock